fbq('track', 'ViewContent');

 November Resources: Suggestions and resources for Election Day, Veterans Day, and Thanksgiving Day, including some freebies!

-There's a lot going on in November, but no need to fear, I've got your teaching needs covered!
+A lot happens in November, but there's no need to fear; I've got your teaching needs covered!

 Here are a couple of resources to start off November: